rtrvrtg/git-vogue/git-vogue-docs/index.markdown

 ---
-title: git-vogue - A pre-commit check framework
+title: git-vogue - a pre-commit check framework
 ---

 Intended to be used as a git pre-commit hook, *git-vogue* encourages developers